• Skip to main content

 Instructions

-• Add the dry ingredients (sift if lumpy) into a large mixing bowl and stir until combined.
-Add the egg, vanilla, oil and milk and stir together until combined.
+• Add the dry ingredients (flour, sugar, cocoa powder, baking powder and salt) into a large mixing bowl and whisk until combined.
+Add the egg, vanilla, oil and milk and whisk until combined.

-• Carefully add the boiling water and stir slowly until the water is completely incorporated into the mixture.
-The mixture will be runnier than normal cupcake mixture- this is normal!
+• Carefully add the boiling water and coffee (coffee is optional) and stir slowly until the water is completely incorporated into the mixture.

-• Divide the mixture evenly between the 12 patty cases.
+• Divide the mixture evenly between the 12 patty cases (about ⅔ full).

-• Transfer the cupcakes to a wire rack and allow to cool completely.
+• Transfer the cupcakes to a wire rack and allow to cool completely before frosting.

 For the frosting

-• Beat the softened butter with a hand held mixer on high speed (or hand beat) until pale and creamy.
-Gradually add the icing sugar (I add ½ cup at a time) until it is incorporated and smooth.
+• Beat the softened butter with hand-held electric beaters on high speed until pale and creamy.
+Gradually add the icing sugar (½ cup at a time) alternating with a little milk, until the icing sugar is all gone and the mixture is smooth and fluffy.
+You can adjust the consistency by adding more milk (to make it thinner) if needed.

-• Pipe the buttercream frosting over the top of the cooled cupcakes and sprinkle with your favourite choc mint treats.
-These cupcakes are best eaten on the day or following day, but can keep in an airtight container for 3-4 days.
+• Pipe the buttercream frosting over the top of the cooled cupcakes and sprinkle with Aero pieces or your favourite choc mint treats.

 Notes